asmymhm/networking-vlan-intervlan/README.md

 - Configure VLANs on multiple Cisco switches.
 - Set up trunk links between switches and a router.
-- Implement inter-VLAN routing to enable communication between different VLANs.
+- Implement inter-VLAN routing to enable communication between VLAN 10 and VLAN 20.
 - Verify the configuration through ping tests and interface status checks.

 ---